lambdaclass/starknet-replay/README.md

 - `{native,vm}-logs-$tx-$net.json`: Contains the output of running the benchmark.
 It contains information needed by some plotting scripts.
 These files are used by the plotting scripts.

-Aditionally, the scripts also run `plot_execution_time.py`, generating execution plots in the `bench_data` directory:
+Additionally, the scripts also run `plot_execution_time.py`, generating execution plots in the `bench_data` directory:
 - `plot-$tx-$net.svg`
 - `plot-$tx-$net-speedup.svg`
 - `plot-$tx-$net.csv`